Belisarius: Prelude

 In 533, Belisarius began a campaign against the Vandal Kingdom in North Africa.
 The Byzantines had political, religious, and strategic reasons for such a campaign.
 The Vandals, being Arians, persecuted Nicene Christians, refused to mint coins with depictions of the emperor on them, and had banished the Roman nobility, replacing them with a Germanic elite.
 The recent Byzantine emperors had spent much effort on reunifying pro-Chalcedonian and anti-Chalcedonian Christians and uniting the eastern and western parts of the church, so the prosecution of "good" Christians by Arian heretics was an especially big issue.
-The persecution had started after the popular and successful Vandal military leader Gelimer had overthrown his cousin, the king, Hilderic, a childhood friend of Justinian, in the year 530.
+The persecution had started after the Vandal military leader Gelimer, who had a reputation as a good soldier, had overthrown his cousin, the king, Hilderic, a "guest friend" of Justinian, in the year 530.
 In a recent war against the native Berbers, the Vandals had lost 5,000 men in two decisive defeats; only when Gelimer was appointed commander did the tide shift.
 As king, Gelimer acquired a reputation for greed and cruelty and became unpopular with the people and nobility.
 Two revolts broke out at nearly exactly the same time, probably orchestrated by Justinian.
 With a large number of Vandals killed by the Berbers, and the Ostrogoths still angry because of the actions of Hilderic, the Vandals were perceived to be weak.
 Using the fact that Gelimer had defied him, and the pleas of African Catholics as justification, Justinian sent an invasion force.

 Belisarius appointed

 There were multiple reasons to choose Belisarius to lead such an expedition.
-He had shown military competence at Dara, been cleared of incompetence in his other battles by an inquiry, and was a friend to the emperor and thus obviously loyal to him.
-As an inhabitant of Germana, which was in or near Illyricum and west-oriented, and a "native" speaker of Latin, he wasn't considered an untrustworthy Greek by the natives.
+He had shown military competence at Dara, been cleared of incompetence in his other battles by an inquiry, and had shown loyalty to the emperor.
+As an inhabitant of Germana, which was in or near Illyricum and west-oriented, he wasn't considered an untrustworthy Greek by the natives.
 Belisarius was reappointed Magister Militum per Orientem and given command of the expedition.
 This time Belisarius would be free from dual command for the duration of the war.